 Test pieces showing finish as sintered and polished using electo / vibratory polishing.

-The Shop System™ currently prints in 17-4 PH and 316L.
+The Shop System™ currently prints in 17-4 PH, IN 625 and 316L.
 Wall Colmonoy alloys for the Shop System™ are under development, including cobalt-based Wallex® and nickel-based Colmonoy® alloys.
 Contact us for further information.

 Our Desktop Metal Studio System uses a simple 3-part process to deliver high quality finished parts.